 texts you can send someone who's stressed, that'll also do the trick.

-might not text back right away, especially if they're knee-deep in a tough project at work, dealing with something in their personal life, or feeling overwhelmed in general.
+might not text back right away, especially if they're knee-deep in a tough project at work, figuring out something in their personal life, or feeling overwhelmed in general.
 And that's OK.
 It doesn't mean they didn't appreciate your message, or that it wasn't helpful.

 Sometimes, simply seeing a text or two roll in often makes all the difference when you're in a bad mood.
-"The connective action of showing interest and concern can, by itself, decrease stress,"
+"Showing interest and concern can, by itself, decrease stress,"

 Dr. Carla Marie Manly, a clinical psychologist, tells Bustle.
 Your text will serve as a quick reminder that they aren't alone and that they have a support system, which is always comforting when life feels out of control.